-How Leslie Grace Stopped Trying To Fit In & Set Her Curls Free
+In The Heights Already Has A Breakout Star — & Her Curls Are Everything

 A Curly Culture Shock

 My mother is a hairstylist, so I grew up in a salon, and I was used to seeing all different hair types.
 I would wear my hair really big and curly in elementary school, which was normal in New York where you see a lot of diversity.
-But when I moved to Florida at 10 years old, I was the new kid in school and my big, curly hair wasn't that popular.
+But when I moved to Florida at 10 years old, I was the new kid in school and my big curly hair wasn't that popular.

 There wasn't a lot of diversity in Davie, Florida, at the time we moved.
-I came into the school year two weeks late, and I walked in with my big, curly hair.
+I came into the school year two weeks late, and I walked in with my big curly hair.
 They all looked me like I was an alien — they had never seen hair that big.
-It made me feel like... the other.
+It made me feel like the other.
 It was the first time that I felt like, "Maybe I'm not as beautiful with my hair like this."

 Growing up, you want to fit in, and you want to look like somebody else that's popular in class.
 I had never been in a position to try and fit in or to make new friends.
-Everybody in my class had straight, "nice" hair, so I wanted that.
-And so, I did keratin for seven years until I learned that my hair is this way for a reason.
+Everybody in my class had straight "nice" hair, so I wanted that.
+And so, I did keratin treatments for seven years until I learned that my hair is this way for a reason.

-I got to high school, and I was like, "curly hair is dope."
-So, I told my mom to cut my hair off really short because it was damaged from so much heat.
-She cut it into a short bob, and from there, I grew it out to a place that I could wear it curly if I wanted to.
+I got to high school, and I was like, "Curly hair is dope."
+So I told my mom to cut my hair off really short because it was damaged from so much heat.
+She cut it into a short bob, and from there I grew it out to a place where I could wear it curly if I wanted to.
 That's when I really started to relearn how to love my hair and embrace it for the way that it is.
 I can do straight, or I can do curly, and some people would love the chance to do both.

 Advertisement